BigNoid/script.skinshortcuts/README.txt

 	dvd
 	settings

 For other localized strings, it will contain the id of the string.
-For non-localized strings, it will contain the string without any whitespace.
+For non-localized strings, it will contain the string in lowercase and without any spaces.

 With Thanks